Brunoffernandez/Logistic-Regression-from-Scratch-CIFAR-10-Classification/README.md

 ## Repository Structure
 * `Technical_Report.pdf`: The full project report providing detailed mathematical explanations, methodology, and in-depth analysis of the results.
-* `q1_optimizers.py`: Python script containing the from-scratch implementation of the mathematical optimization functions (Question 1).
+* `logistic_regression_simulation.py`: Python script containing the from-scratch implementation of the Newton-Raphson optimization and a simulation study on synthetic data.
+* `logistic_regression_mnist.py`: Application of the custom penalized logistic regression model on the MNIST dataset.
-* `q2_cifar10_classification.ipynb`: Jupyter Notebook detailing the image preprocessing, model fitting, and evaluation on the CIFAR-10 dataset (Question 2).
+* `cifar10_classification.ipynb`: Jupyter Notebook detailing the image preprocessing, model fitting, and evaluation on the CIFAR-10 dataset.